lsim/faderfox-editor/ec4-v2-vue/README.md

 ## TODO

-- Bug: When loading the root url, the empty bundle is shown and immediately saved (creates a new entry)
 - Write protect bundle checkmark?
 Is there an easy way to make all inputs/links/... disabled?
 - Undo functionality somehow?
 Pinia has something built in
 - IDEA: Shift + Ctrl + nav or eg Alt + Tab could select a range of encoders (eg for inserting incremental values)